PowerBook G4: Industrial design

 The initial design of the PowerBook G4 was developed by Apple hardware designers Jory Bell, Nick Merz, and Danny Delulis.
 Quanta, an original design manufacturer, also helped in the design.
 The new machine was a sharp departure from the black plastic, curvilinear PowerBook G3 models that preceded it.
 The orientation of the Apple logo on the computer's lid was switched so that it would "read" correctly to onlookers when the computer was in use.
 PowerBook G3 and prior models presented it right-side-up from the perspective of the computer's owner when the lid was closed.
 Apple's industrial design team, headed by British designer Jonathan Ive, converged around a minimalist aesthetic—the titanium G4's design language laid the groundwork for the aluminum PowerBook G4, the MacBook Pro, the Power Mac G5, the flat-screen iMac, the Xserve, and the Mac mini.

+Reception

+In a review, Macworld's Andrew Gore praised the PowerBook's weight, wider screen, and Velocity Engine, but criticized the difficulty of replacing the hard drive.
+In a battery test, he found that Apple's stated 5 hours of battery life could only be achieved with the screen dimmed and the processor clocked down to 300 MHz, though he described battery life in normal use, of slightly over three hours, as "very respectable".
+ATPM's Trevor Boehm rated it "excellent", describing it as pricy but a good desktop replacement, and praising its speed, screen, and ports, though he criticized the trackpad as oversensitive and inconvenient for drag and drop.
+PC World's Carla Thornton praised its design, screen and performance, but criticized its graphics, DVD speed, battery life and price.

 Quality issues

 The hinges on the titanium PowerBook display are notorious for breaking under typical use.
 Usually the hinge (which is shaped like an L) will break just to the left of where it attaches to the lower case on the right hinge, and just to the right on the left hinge (where the right hinge is on the right side of the computer when the optical drive is facing the user).
 When the 667 MHz and 800 MHz "DVI" PowerBooks were introduced, Apple changed the hinge design slightly to strengthen it.
 At least one aftermarket manufacturer began producing sturdier replacement hinges to address this problem, though actually performing the repair is difficult as the display bezel is glued together.
 In addition some discolouration, bubbling or peeling of paint on the outer bezel occurred, notably around the area where the palm would rest while using the trackpad, and around the rear of the hinges where paint on the back of the machine was often worn off.
 This appeared on early models but not on later titanium PowerBooks.